thenumbernine/Tensor/README.md

 - should I even keep separate member functions for .dot() etc?
 - `__complex__` support.
 Especially in norms.

-- try to work around github's mathjax rendering errors.  looks fine on my own mathjax and on stackedit, but not on github.

 - InnerForIndex doesn't really get the inner, it gets the index, where index = corresponds with This, so call it something like "TypeForIndex"
 - call 'Nested' something else like 'Next', and 'numNestings' to 'numNext' ... since 'nested-class' is a term that could be mistaken with member-classes.
 - or call 'Inner" "Next" or something?